Hungarian–Romanian War: April–June 1919

 After 21 March 1919, Romania found itself between two nations with communist governments: Hungary to the west and Soviet Russia to the east.
 The Romanian delegation at the Paris Peace Conference asked the Romanian Army to be allowed to oust Kun's communist government in Hungary.
 The Allies were aware of the communist danger to Romania.
 However, there was a climate of dissension in the council among United States President Woodrow Wilson, British Prime Minister David Lloyd George, and French Prime Minister Georges Clemenceau about guarantees required by France on its borders with Germany.
 In particular, the American delegation was convinced that French hardliners around Marshal Ferdinand Foch were trying to initiate a new conflict with Germany and Soviet Russia.
 The Allied council tried to defuse the situation between Romania and Hungary.

-On 4 April, South African General Jan Smuts was sent to Hungary and carried the proposition for the Hungarian communist government under Kun to abide by the conditions previously presented to Károlyi in the Vix Note.
+On 4 April, South African General Jan Smuts was sent to Hungary and discussed with the Hungarian communist government a proposition that they abide by the conditions previously presented to Károlyi in the Vix Note.
 Smuts's mission also represented official recognition of the Kun government by the Allies.
 He may have asked if Kun would act as a conduit for communication between the Allies and the Soviet Russians.
 In exchange for Hungary's agreement to the conditions set out in the Vix Note, the Allies promised to lift the blockade of Hungary and to take a benevolent attitude towards Hungary's loss of territory to Romania, Czechoslovakia and Yugoslavia.
-Kun refused the terms and demanded for Romanian forces to return to the line of the Maros River.
+Kun refused the terms and demanded the Romanian forces return to the line of the Maros (Mureș) River.
 Smuts' negotiations ceased.

 Kun stalled for time to build a force capable of fighting Romania and Czechoslovakia.
 Hungary had 20,000 troops facing the Romanian Army and mobilised a further 60,000.
 There were recruitment centres in towns such as Nagyvárad, Gyula, Debrecen and Szolnok.
 There were some elite units and officers from the former Austro-Hungarian Army, but some were volunteers with little training.
 The Hungarian troops were equipped with 137 cannons and five armoured trains and were motivated by sentiments of Hungarian nationalism, rather than communist ideals.
 Kun hoped that Soviet Russia would attack Romania from the east.

 When Kun declined the terms of the Vix Note, Romania acted to enforce the new railway demarcation line.
 The Romanian Army in Transylvania included 64 infantry battalions, 28 cavalry squadrons, 160 cannons, 32 howitzers, one armoured train, three air squadrons and two pioneer battalions, one north and one south.
 General Gheorghe Mărdărescu commanded the Romanian Army in Transylvania.
 The commander of the north battalion was General Moșoiu.
 Romania planned to take offensive action on 16 April 1919.
 The north battalion was to take Nagykároly (Carei) and Nagyvárad (Oradea), which would separate the elite Hungarian Székely Division from the rest of the Hungarian Army.
 The north battalion would then outflank the Hungarian Army.
 Simultaneously, the south battalion would advance to Máriaradna (now part of Lipova) and Belényes (Beiuș).